dani-corie/pysh/README.md

 * If the destination is an existing directory, source items are moved into it.
 * If the destination does not point to an existing directory, the source is renamed to this new name and location.
 In this case, the source path must expand to a single file or directory.

+### resolve

+Resolves a wildcard path to a single file or directory.
+If the path resolves to multiple files, the call raises a `ValueError`; if it matches no items, a `FileNotFoundError`

 ### rm